bionicles/languages/README.md

 I'm keeping this intentionally simple as **** for now, but I welcome forks, pull requests, comments.

 ## Ideas:
--We could add code to regenerate the json (I hacked this in the Python REPL) -we could add functions to merge the languages into a mecha-list.
+- We could add code to regenerate the json (I hacked this in the Python REPL)
+- we could add functions to merge the languages into a mecha-list.
--we could improve the deduplication
+- we could improve the deduplication
--we could define the words
+- we could define the words
--we could add emoji
+- we could add emoji
--json might be too annoying and we could switch to csv -we could add this to NLTK
+- json might be too annoying and we could switch to csv
+- we could add this to NLTK

 ## License / Sources